Skip to main content

 • The widget.tsx file should export widgetMetadata and the default component

-Example Folder-Based Widget:
+Example Widget:

 // resources/product-search-result/widget.tsx